Engage Your Audience With Electronic Interactive Voting

 Divide and Conquer

 See how your different departments feel about a given topic.
 You may want to compare how your colleagues’ opinions in sales and marketing differ over those of HR.
-Generate further debate especially if departments are divided over opinions.
-You might consider using a series of demographic questions to split individuals into groups.
-You may want to see how different age groups feel about a particular subject or even have a gender debate.
-The possibilities are endless.
+Demographic questions can split individuals into groups such as age, experience or location.